Walsall’s Mona Lisa in the Garman Ryan Collection

-Heidi’s net worth has been established in 2018 as 3.2 billion USD and it is manifested in such investments as a private jet BAC 1-11, a series of private yachts (such as 315 foot long the Carinthia VII), and villas in Mülheim an der Ruhr Croglio, Lyford Cay in the Bahamas, the Wörthersee in Austria, and a penthouse in Vienna.
-In 2008 she sold the 35.56 carat Wittelsbach Diamond that had before belonged to the crown jewels of Bavaria.
+Horten’s net worth has been established in 2021 as 3.1 billion USD and it is manifested in such investments as a private jet BAC 1-11, a series of private yachts (such as the 315-foot long Carinthia VII), and villas in Mülheim an der Ruhr Croglio, Lyford Cay in the Bahamas, the Wörthersee in Austria, and a penthouse in Vienna.
+In 2008 she sold the 35.56 carat Wittelsbach Diamond that had previously belonged to the crown jewels of Bavaria.

-Heidi began collecting around the 1990s inspired by her late husband’s collection of German Expressionists.
-She developed her collection primarily according to her personal taste, but with time she also tried to purchase works which could ‘interact’ with other categories of works.
-Today her collection features approximately 500 paintings, graphic works, and sculptures by world-class artists providing a comprehensive cross-section of 100 years of global art history.
+Heidi Horten began collecting around the 1990s, inspired by her late husband’s collection of German Expressionists.
+She developed her collection primarily according to her personal taste, but with time she also tried to purchase pieces which could ‘interact’ with other categories of works.
+Today her collection features approximately 500 paintings, graphic works, and sculptures by world-class artists, providing a comprehensive cross-section of 100 years of global art history.

-Apart from the Expressionists (Ernst Ludwig Kirchner, Franz Marc, August Macke), the largest groups of works fall into the category of postwar American Art (Roy Lichtenstein, Robert Rauschenberg, Gerhard Richter, Mark Rothko, Andy Warhol, Jean-Michel Basquiat).
-However, she also owns works by other artists like Egon Schiele, Gustav Klimt, Marc Chagall, Paul Klee, Henri Matisse, Joan Miro, Edvard Munch, Pablo Picasso, Francis Bacon, Georg Baselitz, Jean Dubuffet, Lucio Fontana, Lucian Freud, Damien Hirst, Alex Katz, Yves Klein…
+Apart from the Expressionists (Ernst Ludwig Kirchner, Franz Marc, August Macke), the largest groups of works fall into the category of post-war American Art (Roy Lichtenstein, Robert Rauschenberg, Gerhard Richter, Mark Rothko, Andy Warhol, Jean-Michel Basquiat).
+However, she also owns works by other artists like Egon Schiele, Gustav Klimt, Marc Chagall, Paul Klee, Henri Matisse, Joan Miro, Edvard Munch, Pablo Picasso, Francis Bacon, Georg Baselitz, Jean Dubuffet, Lucio Fontana, Lucian Freud, Damien Hirst, Alex Katz, Yves Klein and more…